Beat the Chasers: Reception

 Barbara Speed of The i Paper found the chasers and contestants to be entertaining, but noted the lack of the teamwork seen on The Chase.
 She predicted that the first series's broadcasting every day of the week would become repetitive.
 Ian Hyland of the Daily Mirror wrote that the show was nearly as "exhilarating" as its parent, and believed it would draw audience's attention for the week, and then be renewed.
 Hyland was surprised that the show's post-watershed timeslot did not lead to more of the innuendo that The Chase was noted for.
 James Croot of the website Stuff in New Zealand, where the show is broadcast on TVNZ 1, wrote a positive review ranking the series as better than the Family edition but not as entertaining as the Celebrity edition of The Chase.

+Robyn Free, a 72-year-old contestant who was having chemotherapy, took part while sat in a chair.
+After she won £40,000, she jumped in celebration and walked off stage; Walsh commented "She scammed us all".
+Free later said that she was unable to stand for ten minutes, but felt an "adrenalin rush".
+She asked for an apology from Walsh.
+In 2024, viewers criticised ITV for showing a repeat of the episode featuring Free, who had since died.